ci-group/learning_machines_robobo/examples/full_project_setup/quick_setup_linux.md

    ```

 2. **Install Python 3.8:**
    - To ensure compatibility, use Python 3.8.
-If you don't have Python installed, do so using your distro's package manager.
+If you don't have this version installed, do so using your distro's package manager.
-   - Create a venv, and activate it.
+   - Create a venv, and install the dependencies.

     ```shell
     python3.8 -m venv .venv